fidazik/cloud-developer/README.md

 # cloud-developer
-Content for Udacity's cloud developer nanodegree.
+This is content for Udacity's cloud developer nanodegree.